This dictionary covers graphic design, prepress and print terminology

 Abbreviation for Rich Text Format: a file format defined by Microsoft that is used for transferring formatted text documents between applications or platforms.

-Abbreviation for Read The F**** Manual – polite reminder that you should read the manual before asking stupid questions.
+Abbreviation for Read The F**** Manual – a polite reminder that you should read the manual before asking stupid questions.

 Abbreviation for Rational Tangential screening, a Linotype-Hell patented screening algorithm, which has been licensed to Adobe for use in Postscript.
 RT screening uses rational, tangential values for screening angling, such as 18.4 degrees in place of the traditional 15 degree screen angle.